 Canada’s legal drinking age is set by the provinces.
 In Alberta, Manitoba and Quebec the age is 18, everywhere else it is 19.
 Most provinces also have strict laws against consuming alcohol in public places and low standards for what constitutes “driving while under the influence.”

-Hard drugs are all illegal in Canada.
-Prime Minister Justin Trudeau (b.
-1971) has promised to legalize marijuana during his time in office, though the timeline is unclear.
-In practice, casual, private use of pot is already widespread, especially in big urban centers where anti-pot laws are rarely enforced and offenders rarely face serious punishment.
-Since 2001, it has been legal for Canadian doctors to prescribe marijuana for medical reasons, and in 2014 the federal government authorized the licensing of private retail distribution of medicinal marijuana — a decision which has seen a dramatic increase of pot shops in big cities, most of which promote rather hazy definitions of “medically necessary” pot.
+Marijuana was legalized for personal consumption across Canada in the fall of 2018.
+In theory, there are a lot of strict laws dictating exactly when, where and how marijuana can be bought, sold, and used, but it’s unclear to what degree these rules will be enforced.
+Prior to 2018, Canada’s anti-pot laws were rarely enforced and offenders rarely faced serious punishment, particularly in big cities.
+Since 2001, it has been legal for Canadian doctors to prescribe marijuana for medical reasons, and in 2014 the federal government authorized the licensing of private retail distribution of medicinal marijuana — a decision which triggered a dramatic increase of pot shops in urban centres, most of which promote rather hazy definitions of “medically necessary” pot.

 Canadians generally take their constitutionally-protected right to free expression (the freedom to say or write whatever you want) very seriously, but the privilege is not an absolute one.
 As discussed in the Canadian Constitution chapter, Canada’s Charter of Rights and Freedoms allows “reasonable limits” to be placed on most civil rights, and over the years the government has used this authority to pass some legal limits on freedom of speech.
 Canada has relatively uncontroversial laws that forbid spreading deliberate, malicious lies about other people (known as slander or libel) as well as copying or attempting to profit from other people’s ideas (copyright infringement).
 It is also generally against the law to use speech to encourage, advise, or provoke the committing of crimes.

-It is still technically illegal to sell or produce obscene material in Canada and the Canadian government maintains a list of banned books, movies, and CDs that cannot be purchased or imported.
-Obscenity is quite a hard concept to define, however, and in practice things that wind up on the banned list are usually quite obscure works containing very extreme depictions of violence or perverted sex acts like incest or pedophilia.
+It is still technically illegal to sell or produce obscene material in Canada and the Canadian government often bans the import of specific magazines, books, comics, containing very extreme depictions of sexual violence or perverted sex acts like incest or pedophilia.
 More “mainstream” pornography is only available in specially licensed stores or theaters, though this has obviously become far less relevant in the internet age.
 Provincial governments have similar laws banning children from buying pornography, excessively violent video games, or tickets for movies with “mature” content

-Canada has hate speech laws that make it a crime to publicly incite “hatred against any identifiable group” such as racial, religious, or sexual minorities.
-The incitement generally has to be linked to some other criminal act to be punishable, however, and there are a number of exemptions for matters of opinion or religious belief.
+Canada has hate speech laws that make it a crime to publicly incite “hatred against any identifiable group” such as racial, religious, or sexual minorities, through written statements or other forms of media.
+There are exemptions for matters of sincere opinion or religious belief, and the attorney general of Canada must generally choose to initiate prosecution.
 More sweeping laws that made it a crime to “expose a person or persons to hatred or contempt” on the basis of identity were abolished in 2014.
 Sentences for the most extreme forms of hate speech, particularly hate speech that “promotes genocide,” can reach a maximum of two to five years in prison.
-New national security legislation makes it a crime to distribute material that “advocates or promotes” terrorism, as well.
+New national security legislation makes it a crime to distribute media that “advocates or promotes” terrorism, as well.

-As a country with long traditions of hunting and trapping, Canada’s rate of gun ownership has historically been high, particularly in rural communities.
+As a country with long traditions of hunting and trapping, Canada’s rate of gun ownership has historically been high, and Canada has some of the most liberal gun laws on earth.
 According to the Canadian National Firearms Association, there are presently about 21 million guns in Canada owned by about seven million Canadians — or about 20 per cent of the population — the majority of whom are recreational hunters.
+The most commonly owned guns in Canada are rifles and shotguns.

 Gun control in Canada has proven to be an issue which sharply divides the country in terms of rural-versus-urban.
 For those who live in big cities, guns tend to be associated with inner-city crime, particularly gangland murders, and support to severely control or outright ban gun possession is usually high.
 Canadians who live in more rural parts of the country, in contrast, usually associate guns with hobbies like hunting, sport shooting and collecting, and see gun control as an undue burden that punishes the otherwise law-abiding.